 - Badges also suffer due to these walls.
 I like the idea of having different goals in different cities but it seems silly that I’ve now earned the “Newbie” badge a few times and that I have to go our 4 nights in a row again to earn the “Bender” badge in Chicago because the one I earned was in NY.
 Perhaps there should be global badges and specialized local badges?

 These are just my .02 cents.
-I’m excited to continue using FourSquare and to see where the service goes in the future, it’s genuinely a lot of fun.
+I’m excited to continue using FourSquare and to see where the service goes in the future.
+It’s genuinely a lot of fun.
 I recommend checking it out via their website: playfoursquare.com.
-There is an iPhone application available via the App Store and a mobile browser optimized version of the site available for Android and Blackberry users for now.
+There is an iPhone application available via the App Store and a mobile optimized version of the website available for Android and Blackberry users for now.